 - Can you increase the productivity of your production processes?
 Are you minimising wasted raw materials and energy usage?

-- Will employees need support?
+- Will employees need training or support?

 Plan how you will protect your intellectual property